Robert Towne: Script doctor

-Towne's script for A Time for Killing had been read and admired by Warren Beatty who asked Towne to help out on the script for Bonnie and Clyde (1967).
-Towne later claimed his main contributions were removing the ménage à trois relationship between Bonnie, Clyde, and W.D., making some structural changes.
+Towne's script for A Time for Killing had been read and admired by Warren Beatty, who asked Towne to help out on the script for Bonnie and Clyde (1967).
+Towne later claimed his main contributions were removing the ménage à trois relationship between Bonnie, Clyde, and C.W., making some structural changes.
 Towne was on set during filming and continued to work during post-production.
 The film was a huge success and although Towne's contribution was credited only as a "special consultant", he began to earn a reputation in Hollywood as a top script doctor.

 Towne was credited on Villa Rides (1968), which he later said he did as a favor for Robert Evans, head of Paramount.
 He hated the experience.

 Towne did uncredited work on the scripts for Drive, He Said (1971), directed by Jack Nicholson; Cisco Pike (1972), which Towne said turned into "a pretty good movie" but where he got "so angry with the director" he took his name off; and The New Centurions (1972), where he was to share credit with Stirling Silliphant but asked for his name to be taken off after he saw the film.

-He did uncredited work for Francis Ford Coppola during the making of The Godfather (1972), mostly the final scene between Michael and Vito, shortly before Vito dies.
-Coppola thanked Towne in his Academy Award speech for Best Screenplay.
+He did uncredited work for Francis Ford Coppola during the making of The Godfather (1972), including the final scene between Michael and Vito in a garden, shortly before Vito dies.
+Coppola later thanked Towne for writing this pivotal and "very beautiful" scene in his Academy Award speech for Best Screenplay.

 Towne also did some work on The Parallax View (1974) at the behest of star Warren Beatty.

 The Last Detail, Chinatown, and Shampoo

-Towne received great acclaim for his film scripts The Last Detail (1973), Chinatown (1974), and Shampoo (1975).
-He was nominated for an Oscar for all three scripts, winning for Chinatown.
+Towne received acclaim and was nominated in the Best Original and Adapted Screenplay categories for his scripts The Last Detail (1973), Chinatown (1974), and Shampoo (1975).

+He won for Chinatown.
 He later said it was inspired by a chapter in Carey McWilliams's Southern California Country: An Island on the Land (1946) and a West magazine article on Raymond Chandler's Los Angeles.

 According to Sam Wasson's The Big Goodbye: Chinatown and the Last Years of Hollywood, Towne "secretly employed an old college friend named Edward Taylor as his uncredited writing partner for more than 40 years."
+(Taylor died in 2013).

 Towne was credited for his work on The Yakuza (1975) and did script doctoring on The Missouri Breaks (1976), Orca (1977) and Heaven Can Wait (1978).

 Director

 Towne turned to directing with Personal Best (1982).
-He also wrote the script for Greystoke: The Legend of Tarzan, Lord of the Apes, hoping to direct, but Personal Best was a financial failure, meaning he had to sell the Greystoke script.
+He also wrote the script for Greystoke: The Legend of Tarzan, Lord of the Apes, hoping to direct, but Personal Best was a financial failure, and he had to sell the Greystoke script.
 He grew dissatisfied with the production and credited his dog, P. H. Vazak, with the script.
-Vazak became the first dog nominated for an Oscar for screenwriting.
+Vazak became the first dog nominated for an Academy Award for screenwriting.